 Broome enjoys a tropical climate, which makes it the ideal place for exploring the great outdoors during the dry season (April to November).
 With so many outdoor experiences to try, you won’t know where to start!

-No trip to Broome is complete without a camel ride on the beach – it’s up there as one of the iconic things to do in this popular resort!
+No trip to Broome is complete without a camel ride on the beach – it’s up there as one of the iconic things to do in Western Australia!
 Even better if you time your ride at sunset to appreciate the full beauty of the beach from your lofty viewpoint.

 Immerse yourself in the natural wonder of the ‘Staircase to the Moon’ experience.
 Every full moon, its light reflects off the mudflats at Roebuck Bay, making them appear as a set of stairs leading up to the heavens.
 Or enjoy the experience from the Town Beach Reserve, where you can buy local food and crafts and enjoy live music at the Staircase Markets.